How to Make Homemade Ice Cream Without an Ice Cream Maker

 No ice cream maker?
 No problem.
-All you need are four ingredients and a little time to make delicious homemade ice cream.
+Learn how to make homemade ice cream with just four ingredients and a little time.

 Step 1: Prep Your Pan

 Freeze an empty freezer-safe shallow bowl or pan.
-We're going to use a 13x9-inch pan, but anything stainless steel works well here.
-Avoid any material that might shatter.
+Our Test Kitchen prefers to use a 13×9-inch Pyrex pan, but anything stainless steel works well here, too.

 Step 2: Mix It Up